pyther/pyther.github.io/_posts/2020-05-03-bypass-att-gateway-openwrt.markdown

 Important Notes
 - traffic must be tagged with vlan ZERO (ifname ethX.0)
 - macaddr must be set to the mac address on your AT&T Router
-- to use DNS servers provided by ATT set `option perdns '1'`
+- to use DNS servers provided by ATT set `option peerdns '1'`

 {% highlight sh %}
 config interface 'wan'